jillsanderson/DEWPAT/image-complexity-master/README.md

+# Note on image file type:

-# Currently only img_complexity.py can handle mspec images (seg.py and vis.py functionality are not yet optimized for mspec images)
+Currently only img_complexity.py can handle mspec images (seg.py and vis.py functionality are not yet optimized for mspec images)

-DEWPAT assumes the input type is sRGB by default; to activate the multispectral mode, pass --mspec
+For img_complexity.py DEWPAT assumes the input type is sRGB by default; to activate the multispectral mode, pass --mspec

+# Note on scripts in this branch:

+Use img_complexity.py and vis.py from this (master) branch.
+Use seg.py from dev branch.

 # Img-Complexity